Software-Knife-and-Tool/mu/README.md

 % make -C metrics/regression commit
 ```

 produces a report of the differences between the current summary and the established baseline.
-The *commit* target reports on any change in storage consumption between the baseline and the current summary, and timing changes greater than 20% for any individual test. `commit` also establishes the `current` report as the new baseline in preparation for a commit to the repo.
+The *commit* target reports on any change in storage consumption between the baseline and the current summary.

 For convenience, the *mu* Makefile provides: